 The majority of garage floor coatings require a minimum surface profile of CSP-1.
 This can usually be achieved by etching the concrete.
 Some of the thicker industrial coatings may require a minimum CSP-2 profile.
 This can only be achieved through grinding of the concrete.

 Is grinding better than etching?
-Grinding will always create a rougher and more desirable profile.
-However, many garage floor coatings and DIY epoxy kits can do well with etching only if it is done properly.
+Grinding will always create a rougher and more desirable surface profile.
+However, many garage floor coatings and DIY epoxy kits can do well with etching if it is done properly.

 Cleaning the concrete surface of dirt, oil, and other contaminants before etching is important as well.
 Oil in particular will not allow epoxy or other garage floor coatings to penetrate into the concrete.
 In addition, acid etching will not remove oil.